 This game has meta mechanics, allow pop ups, its part of the game.
 Keep an open mind, clues are important!

-Made in 2 weeks for the Pirate Software - Game Jam 15.
+Made in 2 weeks for the Pirate Software (before the controversy) - Game Jam 15.
 The theme was Shadows and Alchemy.
 The main goal of the game is to gather ingredients to make a brew (alchemy), and the shadow theme is implemented but I cannot say how without spoilers.

 Download